 - Anandamide reupdate - very different than directly boosting like THC

-The other cannabinoids might hit 1-2...which are already covered by CBD!
+The other cannabinoids might hit 1-2 pathways...which are already covered by CBD!

-Here's the key….the other cannabinoids, especially THC, operate at agonists.
+Here's the key….the other cannabinoids, especially THC, operate as agonists.

 This means that they boost levels in one direction!